Visit Health Watch for COVID-19 updates. Find Employee Return to Campus and Student Return to Campus information.

 Obtaining Services Through the Student Health Center

-Students who would like to fulfill the requirements through the Student Health Center must call 323.343.3300 to schedule an appointment.
+Students who would like to fulfill the immunization requirement (or department-required lab or TB screening) through the Student Health Center should call 323-343-3300 to schedule an appointment.

 Students new to the University may complete Cal State LA required immunizations, tuberculosis screening, or related lab tests prior to their first semester of enrollment under the following conditions: